 Kapost: A LOT of resources for getting into, and growing into B2B content marketing (a very profitable niche.)

 Grammarly: A quick way to better writing.
 Even if you aren’t selling your writing skills, freelancing involves a lot of putting your writing “face” forward.
 Grammarly (one of my favorite tools) functions in-browser to help you clean up your writing before you send anything out.
-(The MS Word plug-in and Chrome extensions in particular are great.)
+That’s esepcially useful if you aren’t ready to invest in an editor yet.
+(The MS Word plug-in and Chrome extensions in particular are great too.)

 Hemmingway App: Crisp, clear writing should be a goal for all freelance writers.
 This free tool helps you get there.